Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Ashby recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers shows Ashby has seen approximately 8 new homes approved each year over the past five financial years, totalling an estimated 42 homes.
+AreaSearch analysis of ABS building approval numbers in Ashby shows approximately 8 new homes approved annually over the past five financial years, totalling an estimated 42 homes.
 As of FY-26, 6 approvals have been recorded.
-On average, around 7.3 new residents arrive per dwelling constructed annually between FY-21 and FY-25, indicating supply lagging demand, which typically leads to heightened buyer competition and pricing pressures.
-The average construction value of new dwellings is $396,000, suggesting a focus on the premium segment with upmarket properties.
+On average, 7.3 new residents arrived per year per dwelling constructed between FY-21 and FY-25, indicating supply lagging behind demand and potential buyer competition.
+Developers focus on the premium segment with upmarket properties, as demonstrated by an average dwelling construction value of $396,000.

-This financial year has seen $5.6 million in commercial approvals registered, reflecting the area's residential character.
-Compared to Greater Perth, Ashby records significantly lower building activity, at 75.0% below the regional average per person, which generally supports stronger demand and values for established properties.
-This level is also below national average, indicating the area's maturity and possible planning constraints.
-Recent development has been entirely comprised of detached dwellings, maintaining Ashby's suburban identity with a concentration of family homes suited to buyers seeking space.
-With around 370 people per dwelling approval, Ashby shows a developed market.
+In FY-26, $5.6 million in commercial approvals have been registered, suggesting Ashby's residential character.
+Compared to Greater Perth, Ashby has significantly lower building activity (75.0% below regional average per person), supporting stronger demand and values for established properties.
+This level is also below national average, reflecting the area's maturity and possible planning constraints.
+Recent development consists entirely of detached dwellings, maintaining Ashby's suburban identity with family homes suited to buyers seeking space.
+With around 370 people per dwelling approval, Ashby exhibits a developed market.

-According to AreaSearch's latest quarterly estimate, Ashby is expected to grow by approximately 579 residents through to 2041.
+According to AreaSearch's latest quarterly estimate, Ashby is expected to grow by 586 residents through to 2041.
 At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development